 Vagarshapat, Republic of Armenia

-Echmiadzin cathedral is the main and the most important center of Armenian Apostolic church.
-The monastery complex is located in Echmiadzin city in the Region of Armavir.
-According to the historians, it was the first cathedral in Armenia but not the first church.
-The cathedral was built by Gregory Enlightener in the beginning of the fourth century, after adopting Christianity as a state religion.
-It was built on the basis of the old pagan temple and became the symbol of the transformation of the religion.
-Most of the nowadays building was built by Vahan Mamikonyan in 483.
-From the construction until the 5th century the cathedral was the main sear of Catholicos.
+The Mother Cathedral of Holy Etchmiadzin is the centre of the Armenian Apostolic Church.
+The monastery complex is located in the city of Vagharshapat, Armavir Region.
+It is the first cathedral built in Armenia and one of the ancient cathedrals in the world.
+The cathedral was built and consecrated by Gregory the Illuminator and King Trdat the Great in 303 AD, after adopting Christianity as a state religion.
+It was built on the basis of an old pagan temple and became the symbol of the transformation of the religion.

-The monastery complex has 5 churches; Mother Cathedral of Holy Echmiadzin.
-Saint Hripsime, Saint Gayane, Saint Shoghakat and Saint Virgin Mariam.
+There are 5 monasteries in Etchmiadzin: Mother Cathedral of Holy Etchmiadzin, St. Hripsime, St. Gayane, St. Shoghakat and St. Virgin Mariam.

 St. Hripsime Church is one of the oldest well-preserved churches in the country.
 It was built by Catholicos Komitas in the 7th century.
 The relics of the martyred Saint Hripsime to whom the church is dedicated were buried under the church.

 St. Gayane Church is a three-nave domed basilica with an octagonal drum resting on four internal pillars․ It was built by Catholicos Ezra I in the 7th century.
 The church is dedicated to abbess Gayane.

 St. Shoghakat was built by Prince Aghamal Sհorotetsi in 1694 during the reign of Catholicos Nahabed I. The name of the church means "drop of light".
 The legend says that a ray of light came down from heaven upon the site where the Christian nuns were tortured and killed before Christianity was adopted as a state religion.
 The church is a single-nave domed basilica with arched courtyard.